marcellodibello/BayesianNetworksInPhilosophy/index.md

   - write a research-level paper that applies Bayesian networks to a philosophical question, broadly understood (60% of final grade)
   - participate regularly to class discussions (20% of final grade)

-Students are encouraged to pursue their own interest and line of research.
-Emphasis is on conceptual understanding rather than computations.
+You are encouraged to pursue your own interest and line of research.
+Emphasis is on conceptual understanding, no computations.

 ## Course topics and schedule